noahlange/stage/README.md

 ## jPlayer

-The latest version of the jQuery plugin jPlayer is also included.
-All songs with linked audio files in their front matter have an integrated audio player on the purchase bar.
+The latest version of the jQuery plugin jPlayer is also included

+All songs with linked audio files in their front matter have an integrated audio player on the purchase bar, and the {{% audio %}} shortcode allows users to embed audio files directly into their markdown.

 # Configuration